Playgroups are run by trained early year’s professionals. Parents are closely involved and some are run by parent committees.

 - that there are enough qualified staff

 - that the children seem happy, well-supervised and doing suitable activities

 Questions to ask playgroups

-- can you stay with your child until they seem settled?
+- the playgroup allows you to stay with your child until they're settled

-The opening hours of the crèche may be flexible to meet the changing needs of parents and carers.
-Créches which care for children for more than two hours a day will be registered and regularly inspected by the Early Years Team in your local Health and Social Care Trust.
+Créches which care for children for more than two hours a day are registered and regularly inspected by the Early Years Team in your local Health and Social Care Trust.
+The opening hours of the crèche may be flexible to suit parents and carers.

 The crèche might be run by a legal or voluntary body, a community group or private company.